karinaahumada01/project-1/README.md

-# Project 1: Music & Mental Health Analysis
+# Project 1: The Effect of Music on  Mental Health

 ## Table of Contents
 1. [Important Project Links](#important_project_links)